model-checking/kani/rfc/src/rfcs/0008-viewerless-coverage.md

 Open questions:
  * Do we want a `--coverage` option or a `coverage` subcommand?
 Coverage can be seen as a different workflow but also a verification option.

-We expect to remove the `--visualize` before stabilizing this feature.

 ## Future possibilities

 We expect many incremental improvements in the coverage area in subsequent versions: